dashersw/pedalboard.js/README.md

 Finally, a complete guitar effects stack, completely customizable, in your hands.

 **Checkout the [demo](http://dashersw.github.com/pedalboard.js/demo).
-Works best with the latest Safari, but Chrome is also OK.
-Real-time line-in support is only available in Chrome Canary.**
+Works best with the latest Chrome and Safari.
+Make sure to try the real-time line-in feature**

 ###Motivation